-To Remove Standard Oven Racks:
+To Remove the Standard Oven Rack:

 - If you want to remove an oven rack, grasp it with both hands and pull gently straight out toward you until it stops. - To remove the rack completely, lift the front of the rack up about six inches and continue to pull it out.
 Lifting the rack releases the safety notches.
 The safety notches reduce the chances of a rack coming out of the oven accidentally.